Sign up to our Newsletter

 A Complete Law School Diversity Statement Example

-Now that we’ve gone over some tips on writing your statement, we’ll be looking at one of the best law school diversity statement examples and breaking down what makes it a great one.
-The statement we’ll be looking at below was written by Madeline Baker, a student from the California Western School of Law
+Now we’ll be looking at one of our students’ law school diversity statement examples and breaking down what makes it a great one.

 A Strong Start

-Baker’s diversity statement starts strong as she dives straight into her story.
+This diversity statement starts strong as the writer dives straight into their story.

 While this is only one of many great ways to start your statement, remember that your goal is to captivate your reader’s interest so they keep reading.
 Don’t meander too much here, and make every sentence count!